silentfuzzle/Cue-Masher/README.md

 The following is a list of feature requests and known problems.
 These I will work on as I find that I need them for my own use or as requested.

 * Add support for ',' key.
-* Save changes to capitalization of sound names in the Edit Sound dialogue.
 * Needs ability to fade sound effects and music rather than hard stopping them.
 * Needs ability to raise or lower sound volume per sound.
 * Needs ability to loop a sound.
-* Needs ability to stop a single sound effect when multiple sound effects are playing.
 * Needs ability to restart a long sound effect or music from the beginning.
 * Needs ability to play sounds of different file types.
 * Needs ability to accept keyboards with different key configurations.